Skip to main content

 No. You do not need to change your bank details.

-Yes, all your TelstraSuper accounts will be transferred across and automatically transferred to the investment option(s) that most closely matches your current investment choice and in the same proportions.
+Yes, all your TelstraSuper accounts transferred across and automatically transferred to the investment option(s) that most closely matches your current investment choice and in the same proportions.

 If you have a super (accumulation) account, see your Significant Event Notice relevant to this account for further details.